bruno686/2021winter/README.md

 - Complete the HSI thesis and submit it.
   - Completion HSI code before 1.21.  （✔）
   - Improved Bert vulnerability to improve accuracy before 1.23. （✔）
   - Sort out the existing usable code and upload it to GitHub.
-The three data sets were handled well, and all the comparative experiments were done and recorded before 1.25.
+The three data sets were handled well, and all the comparative experiments were done and recorded before 1.25.  （×）Because of the headache，But the Kappa OA and AA coefficients are calculated.
+I went through the whole process.
 - Complete and submit the recommendation system paper.

 #### Enlish target